FidelusAleksander/ghcertified/content/_index.md

 archetype: "home"
 ---

-{{% notice style="note" title="Upcoming Changes" %}}

-**This page will no longer be accessible under http://githubcertified.com/**

-This website and its repository will soon change domain name and repository name due to legal complications.
-Star the [repository](https://github.com/FidelusAleksander/ghcertified) to keep track of the changes.

-{{% /notice %}}

 ##  Motivation

 This website is a collaborative project dedicated to assisting individuals in their preparation for the [GitHub Certification](https://resources.github.com/learn/certifications/) exams.